brucenelson6655/serverless-pl-tool/README.md

             to a NCC after the PE is approved approved. create_ncc :  Created a blank NCC (network config) object and returns its NCC id
-        get_ncc_list :  Gets a list of NCCs in the account (tenant) get_workspace :  Gets details about a given workspace including the NCC id if its attached
+        create_pe :  Creates a new private endpoint in a NCC (network config) object get_ncc_list :  Gets a list of NCCs in the account (tenant) get_workspace :  Gets details about a given workspace including the NCC id if its attached